-Our values this term are justice and responsibility under the umbrella of respect.
+Our values this term are friendship and truthfulness under the umbrella of forgiveness.

-Our P.E. days for the Summer term will remain as Tuesdays (athletics then rounders) and Thursdays (cricket then badminton, both with Magpies).
+Our P.E. days for the Autumn term will be Mondays (dodgeball and then handball, both with Magpies) and Fridays (gymnastics).
 P.E. kit can be worn on P.E days.
 If you are attending a lunchtime or after-school sports club on a non-PE day, please wear your normal school uniform and bring a change of clothes for your club.

 Mrs Pinkerton